 - working with feedback

-Do I get graded for the tutorials?
+Do I get graded for the English Assist Program?

-Is there a cost for the tutorials?
+Is there a cost for the English Assist Program?

-When do the tutorials start?
+When do the sessions start?